106 Oriental Parade, Oriental Bay, Wellington

 Granola $15; Havana coffee, Harney & Sons tea

 Lola Stays does provide a nice environment, with light wood tables and chairs, French doors opening out on the pavement (just don’t sit near the door on a breezy day), and a light-filled interior.
 It is near the waterfront, and you get a sense of that even though you can’t actually see the sea.
-The road outside is busy, so sitting outside is not necessarily a great experience.
+The adjacent road is busy, so sitting outside is not necessarily a great experience.

 As for the name Lola Stays, David Burton’s restaurant review nails it when he says it is risible [laughable, ludicrous] and grammatically ugly, but that it does at least stick in the mind.